 All new students are required to submit their immunization records to the Fort Lewis College Student Health Center prior to the first day of classes.
 Colorado State law requires you to submit an immunization record with evidence of two MMR vaccinations (measles, mumps, rubella).
-They must be received by the dates below:

 Use the following information to assist you in obtaining and submitting records:

 - You can most likely obtain a copy of your immunization records from your high school or previous college, your doctor, or your own immunization documents.
 To obtain a copy from your doctor's office you may complete the Release of Immunization Records & Certificate of Immunization form found under the "Forms" tab.

 - We prefer that the immunization record be sent to the Student Health Center by scan/email to firstname.lastname@example.org.
 Other options include mailing to (Student Health Center, 1000 Rim Drive Durango, CO 81301) and faxing to (970-247-7621), by the above census date deadlines.